duolu/pyrotation/README.md

 Then the demo with quaternion is shown.

-Some common explanations of the demo GUI are shown as follows
+Some common explanations of the demo GUI are shown as follows.

 1. In all demoes, the axes uses this color settings.